WSO2 Puppet Modules - New Architecture and Deployment

 Step by step guides for setting up WSO2 products using puppet modules are provided within READMEs in each puppet module and also in official WSO2 documentation.
 For WSO2 API Manager, docs can be found here .

 The deployment of WSO2 products according to the required architecture needs sound expertise and the task can be time consuming.
-Yet, solutions have been introduced to overcome this one of which is Puppet.
+Yet, solutions have been introduced to overcome this and one of them is Puppet.
 These WSO2 Puppet modules can be used to automate the configuration of WSO2 products for various deployments and widely used deployment patterns are ‘puppetized’ already.
 Furthermore, developers can customize/enhance them as per their requirements.
-In order to facilitate this, WSO2 Puppet modules are created and organized functionally in three types of repositories as their interconnection is substantially important for a developer.
+In order to facilitate this, WSO2 Puppet modules are created in a well organized manner in three types of repositories and understanding of its architecture and their interconnection is substantially important for a developer.
 Setting up a Puppet environment is an essential task in using Puppet and there are two approaches for it: Vagrant and Master-agent.
 Users can decide upon which approach to proceed with following the pros and cons of each approach, and how they best suit their requirements.

 - https://docs.wso2.com/display/AM210/Deployment+Patterns?preview=/58468521/58589966/apim-2.1.0-pattern-3.png